mdluex/Mdluex-Search/README.md

 ├── metadata.json             # Application metadata
 ├── README.md                 # This file
-├── start-app.bat             # Windows batch script to start the app and Ollama └── types.ts                  # TypeScript type definitions
+├── start-app.bat             # Windows batch script to start the app and Ollama ├── start-app.sh              # Shell script to start the app on Linux/Mac
+└── types.ts                  # TypeScript type definitions
 ```